Osemekian/shecodeafrica-data-science-journey/README.md

 Statistics
 Machine Learning
 Git and GitHub
-Problem Solving with Real-World Data
+Problem Solving with Real World Data

-My long-term goal is to build expertise at the intersection of Healthcare, Laboratory Medicine, and Data Science.
+My long term goal is to build expertise at the intersection of Healthcare, Laboratory Medicine, and Data Science.

 Skills Demonstrated:
 Programming